values, culture, expectations, resources

 Publishing is important, but the system has problems.
 Don't get discouraged with the publishing process.
 Aim to produce a solid piece of research that can be shared with colleagues and in bioRxiv.
 Be prepared for the long process of publication.
 Your abilities and your value are not measured by how fast or how many papers you publish.

-I will repeat it because publishing is indeed important: Focus on producing a robust written piece of science that can be shared.
+Repeating because publishing is indeed important: Focus on producing a robust written piece of science that can be shared.
 Even if the work might seem little and unspectacular, it is important to do the exercise to write our results and build a conceptual framework, make useful tables and nice figures, and put it somewhere like http://www.biorxiv.org.

 Giving talks and posters are also ways of publishing.
 Do it!
 Conferences help you to build a network, get feedback, and they are fun!